News

 GB41WMTXK60R5I

-The new format aims to simplify and standardize invoice numbering, which should facilitate handling for both sellers and customers.
+The new format aims to simplify and standardize invoice numbering, which should make it easier for both sellers and customers to handle.

 4. New EPR regulations for single-use plastic packaging in Germany

 Do you sell plastic packaging on Amazon.de?
-From January 1, 2025, you must confirm compliance with the regulations in the Single-Use Plastics Fund (DIVID) system.
+From 1 January 2025, you must confirm compliance with regulations in the Single-Use Plastics Fund (DIVID) system.

 How to meet the requirements?

-Brand and product category registration: A producer based in Germany must register its brands in the appropriate categories of single-use plastics on the Single-Use Plastics Fund (DIVID) of the German Environment Agency.
+• Brand and product category registration: Manufacturers based in Germany must register their brands in the appropriate categories of single-use plastics on the Single-Use Plastics Fund (DIVID) of the German Environment Agency.

-Submission of registration numbers: After registration, registration numbers for each combination of brand and product type must be submitted through the Amazon Compliance Portal in the Account Health > Policy Compliance > Regulatory Compliance section.
+• Submission of registration numbers: After registration, registration numbers for each brand and product type combination must be submitted via the Amazon Compliance Portal in the Account Health > Policy Compliance > Regulatory Compliance section.

-Reporting and fees: From 2025, it is necessary to annually report the types and quantities of single-use plastic products sold and pay the corresponding eco fees.
+• Reporting and fees: From 2025, it will be necessary to report annually the types and quantities of sold single-use plastic products and pay the relevant environmental fees.

 For sellers outside Germany:

-If you do not have a location in Germany but sell products there, you must register via DIVID, appoint an authorized representative to meet EPR requirements, and complete the above steps.
+If you do not have a registered office in Germany but sell products there, you must register via DIVID, appoint an authorised representative to fulfil EPR requirements, and follow the above steps.

 Failure to meet these requirements may result in the deactivation of listings on Amazon.de.
-Therefore, it is important for sellers to familiarize themselves with the new regulations and take appropriate actions to ensure compliance.
-Amazon enforces new rules, so it is advisable to act proactively.
+Therefore, it is crucial for sellers to thoroughly understand the new regulations and take the appropriate actions to ensure compliance.
+Amazon enforces new regulations, so it is wise to act proactively.

-From December 30, 2024, the EU will implement regulations aimed at eliminating products sourced from deforested areas.
-The new regulations cover a range of products, including:
+From 30 December 2024, the EU is implementing regulations aimed at eliminating products originating from deforested areas.
+The new rules apply to a range of products, including:

 This also includes products such as books, printer paper, wooden furniture, chocolate, and coffee beans.